+Continue work to develop and update regional energy scenarios that will establish future network needs and inform strategic investment in the network.
 WPD's DSO Transition Programme will focus on enhancing and developing key competences in the three core areas identified in our business plan that guide the existing delivery of the network - Assets, Customers and Network Operations.
+Data analysis underpins all our core areas.

-Over the past five years, our automation programme has upgraded over 23,000 strategic network switching points
+Over the past five years, our automation programme has upgraded over 23,000 strategic network switching points.